-Fluoroscopy is a study of moving body structures.
-It’s much like an X-ray "movie" and is often done while a contrast dye moves through the part of the body being examined.
-A continuous X-ray beam is passed through the body part and sent to a video monitor so that the body part and its motion can be seen in detail.
-Fluoroscopy, as an imaging tool, allows healthcare providers to look at many body systems, including the skeletal, digestive, urinary, cardiovascular, respiratory, and reproductive systems.
+Fluoroscopy is a type of medical imaging that shows a continuous X-ray image on a monitor.
+It’s much like an X-ray "movie."
+It is often done while a contrast dye moves through the part of the body being examined.
+A continuous X-ray beam is passed through the body part and sent to a video monitor.
+The body part and its motion can then be seen in detail.
+Fluoroscopy lets healthcare providers look at many body systems.
+These include the skeletal, digestive, urinary, cardiovascular, respiratory, and reproductive systems.

-Fluoroscopy may be used to evaluate specific areas of the body.
+Fluoroscopy may be used to look at certain parts of the body.
 These include the bones, bowel, muscles, heart vessels, and joints.

 Why might I need fluoroscopy?

-Fluoroscopy is used in many types of exams and procedures including:
+Fluoroscopy is used in many types of tests and procedures, including:

 - Barium X-rays.
-In barium X-rays, fluoroscopy used alone allows the healthcare provider to see the movement of the intestines as the barium moves through them.
+In barium X-rays, fluoroscopy allows the healthcare provider to see any abnormalities in the GI tract, while watching the movement of the barium that is given through the mouth or rectum.

 - Cardiac catheterization.
-In cardiac catheterization, fluoroscopy is used to help the healthcare provider see the flow of blood through the coronary arteries to check for arterial blockages.
+In cardiac catheterization, fluoroscopy is used to help the healthcare provider see the flow of blood through the coronary arteries.
+It can diagnose heart problems and possibly treat them.

 - Electrophysiologic procedures.
-During clinical electrophysiologic procedures, fluoroscopy is used to to treat patients with arrhythmias.
+During these procedures, fluoroscopy is used to treat people with heart rhythm problems (arrhythmias).

 - Arthrography.
-X-ray to view a joint or joints.
+This imaging test uses X-rays to see a joint or joints.

-- Placement of intravenous (IV) catheters (thin, hollow tubes put into veins or arteries).
-For IV catheter insertion, fluoroscopy is used to guide the catheter into a specific location inside the body.
+- Placement of IV (intravenous) or arterial catheters.
+Catheters are thin, hollow tubes.
+For catheter insertion, fluoroscopy is used to guide the catheter into a specific vessel inside the body.

 - Hysterosalpingogram.
-X-ray of the uterus and fallopian tubes.
+This test is an X-ray of the uterus and fallopian tubes.

 - Percutaneous vertebroplasty/kyphoplasty.
-A procedure used to treat compression fractures of the vertebrae (bones) of the spine.
+This procedure treats compression fractures of the bones (vertebrae) of the spine.